minitest/minitest/README.txt

   sudo gem install minitest

 On 1.9, you already have it.
-To get newer candy you can still install the gem, but you'll need to activate the gem explicitly to use it:
+To get newer candy you can still install the gem, and then requiring "minitest/autorun" should automatically pull it in.
+If not, you'll need to do it yourself:

-  require 'rubygems'
-  gem 'minitest' # ensures you're using the gem, and not the built in MT require 'minitest/autorun'
+  gem "minitest"     # ensures you"re using the gem, and not the built-in MT require "minitest/autorun"

   # ... usual testing stuffs ...